ehmicky/nvexeca/README.md

 promise interface, cross-platform support, local binaries, interleaved output, [and more](https://github.com/sindresorhus/execa#why).

-nvexeca is a thin wrapper around Execa that allows running any file or command using any Node.js version.
+nvexeca is a thin wrapper around Execa that runs any file or command using any Node.js version.

 Unlike [`nvm exec`](https://github.com/nvm-sh/nvm/blob/master/README.md#usage)
 it: